-In your team, you can have any number of projects: one for your website, blog, marketing experiment, documentation, shared notes, and so on.
+In your team, you can have any number of projects: one for your website, one for your blog, your marketing experiment, your documentation, your shared notes, and so on.
 Each project can be assigned a custom domain.
 In addition to your pages, a project contains templates, components, and configuration files.

-main.css, which is your project's global stylesheet.
+main.css, which contains global CSS styles for your project.
 Read more about this in the Main CSS article.

-templates folder, containing your project's templates.
+This folder contains your project templates.
 Read more about this in the Templates article.

-motif.json file, which is where your main project configuration is defined, such as the project's favicon, metadata tags, and font imports.
+This file holds your project configuration, such as the favicon, metadata tags, and font imports.
 Read more about this in the Motif Config article.

 With the exception of the three project configuration files, every file that you create in your project is an MDX file, and can be imported from any other file using the standard import syntax for ES modules: